CEA-MetroCarac/pystack3d/README.md

 In case you use the results of this code in an article, please cite:

 - Quéméré P., David T. (2024).
-PyStack3D: A Python package for fast image stack correction. *Journal of Open Source Software. (submitted)*
+PyStack3D: A Python package for fast image stack correction. *Journal of Open Source Software.* https://joss.theoj.org/papers/10.21105/joss.07079. *(See the About section)*.

 additional citations for the <b>destriping</b>:

 - Pavy K., Quéméré P. (2024).
 Pyvsnr 2.0.0.
-Zenodo. https://doi.org/10.5281/zenodo.10623640
+Zenodo. https://doi.org/10.5281/zenodo.10623640.

 - Fehrenbach J., Weiss P., Lorenzo C. (2012).
 Variational algorithms to remove stationary noise: applications to microscopy imaging. *IEEE Transactions on Image Processing 21.10 (2012): 4420-4430.*

 additional citation for the <b>registration</b>:

-- Thévenaz P., Ruttimann U.E., Unser M. (1998), A Pyramid Approach to Subpixel Registration Based on Intensity, *IEEE Transactions on Image Processing, vol. 7, no. 1, pp. 27-41, January 1998*
+- Thévenaz P., Ruttimann U.E., Unser M. (1998), A Pyramid Approach to Subpixel Registration Based on Intensity, *IEEE Transactions on Image Processing, vol. 7, no. 1, pp. 27-41, January 1998.*